 A Tiffa scan is an anomaly scan done during the second trimester to determine the position of the placenta and see whether the baby is developing as per the growth rate without any physical abnormalities.
 This can also give information on how the baby’s internal organs are functioning and growing.
 A Tiffa scan helps to estimate the amount of amniotic fluid, blood flow to the uterus, chromosomal abnormalities, and to detect other congenital disabilities.

 Portea offers help during pregnancy for all expecting mothers with a lot of care and attention.
-They guide their entire pregnancy journey by educating them on the various pregnancy scans in India.
+They guide their entire pregnancy journey by educating them on the list of scans during pregnancy in India.
 Portea also makes it very clear with the essential and optional ones here.
 Most new mothers are inquisitive and unaware of how many scans during pregnancy in India are usually performed.
-Portea not only provides them with the necessary information but also offers them the best leads.
+Portea not only provides them with the necessary information but also offers them the best leads for tests needed this time like Triple Marker Test, Double Marker Test, USG test.

 Furthermore, there are other plans for mother care with both prenatal and postnatal care.
 Portea organizes counselling for emotional health and breastfeeding lessons during prenatal and postnatal care at the most affordable rates.
 We make efforts to prepare the new mother for her next phase of life right during her pregnancy.
 Handling baby sessions are the most opted session amongst all as it is the much needed one where mothers learn various new techniques on how to get through parenting effortlessly.